125th Street station (IRT Lexington Avenue Line): Current plans

 Extra transfer capacity to the existing Lexington Avenue Line station would be provided as part of the construction of the Harlem–125th Street terminal.
 In its July 2018 supplemental report, the MTA indicated that it wanted to build new escalator entrances to the subway station complex on two of the corners at Lexington Avenue and 125th Street, replacing the existing entrances there.
 Entrance 1 would be located on the southeast corner, while entrance 2 would tentatively be located on the northwest corner, although this has yet to be confirmed.
 The original 2004 plans had called for entrance 2 to be located on the southwest corner, but the MTA stated that the location was comparatively small.
-The Second Avenue Subway station will include a new exit leading directly from the Second Avenue Line platform to the median of Park Avenue at the south side of 125th Street, allowing for a quick connection to the Metro-North station.
+The Second Avenue Subway station will include a new exit leading directly from the Second Avenue Line platform to the median of Park Avenue at the south side of 125th Street, allowing for a quick connection to the Metro-North Railroad's Harlem–125th Street station.
 In the 2018 report, the MTA stated that it also wanted to include a property on the intersection's southeast corner within the construction site.
 The ancillaries were also shifted from the locations proposed in the 2004 FEIS.
 Ancillary 1 and Ancillary 2, which were respectively supposed to be located at Third and Park Avenues on 125th Street, were both moved south to 124th Street.
 The ancillary buildings were also shifted west because the station cavern had been relocated west.
+Although local residents advocated for an additional entrance leading to an unused cavern under the elevated Metro-North station, the MTA ruled out this idea.
+The cavern contains the original routing of the Park Avenue main line, which was abandoned in 1897 when the current elevated station was completed.

+Construction progress

+The construction of the Second Avenue Subway was expected to improve quality of life around the existing subway station at Lexington Avenue, which was notorious for crime and drug use.
+In August 2025, the MTA board awarded a $1.97 billion contract to Connect Plus Partners, a joint venture between Halmar International and FCC Construction.
+The contract includes the construction of the 125th Street station shell, reconstruction of the existing tunnel near the 116th Street station, and new tunnels between Second Avenue–120th Street and Lenox Avenue–125th Street.
+Also in 2025, the MTA requested that the site of the Second Avenue Subway's 125th Street station be rezoned to allow the construction of 684 apartments above the station entrance.